-We have begun exploring an extraordinary Pioneer Travel adventure to Tanzania, tentatively scheduled to take place in January 2022.
+We have begun exploring an extraordinary Pioneer Travel adventure to Tanzania.
 We hope you will consider traveling with us!
 Tanzania trip interest form.

 Highlights may include: